thycotic/scim-connector-docs/install/default.md

 [priority]: # (102)
 # Default Installation

-These are the instructions for using the setup.exe file.
+These are the instructions for using the setup.msi file.

 ## Download the Installer

-Download the installer file at https://downloads.ss.thycotic.com/integrations/SCIMSetup.exe.
+Download the installer file at https://downloads.ss.thycotic.com/integrations/SCIMSetup.msi.

 ## Installation Steps